annarozmus/radio-widget/README.md

 A radio widget.
 You can change stations.

-Project covers technologies like HTML5, CSS3 and jQuery.
+Project covers technologies like HTML5, Sass and jQuery.